WarningImHack3r/npm-update-dependencies/.github/TROUBLESHOOTING.md

 ## Share your `package.json` file

 The `package.json` file is the key for the plugin to get most of the information it needs to work.
-In most cases of crashes or unexpected behavior, I'll ask you to share your `package.json` file so I can reproduce the issue on my side.
+In most cases of crashes or unexpected behavior, I'll ask you to share your `package.json` file so that I can reproduce the issue on my side.

 If you don't want to share it, you're free to do so, but it may be harder for me to help you.

-Only a few fields are relevant to me: `dependencies`, `devDependencies`, and `packageManager`.
-When you share them or the whole file, please do not omit any information from them, as it may be crucial to diagnosing the issue.
+Only a few fields are relevant to me: `dependencies`, `devDependencies`, and `packageManager`, as well as the whole [`workspaces` block](https://bun.sh/docs/pm/catalogs) if you're using Bun.
+When you share them or the entire file, please do not omit any information from them, as it may be crucial to diagnose the issue.

 You can either:
 - Copy the content of the `package.json` file or the relevant fields and paste it/them in the issue using [Markdown code blocks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks#fenced-code-blocks)